Red Storm Rising: Plot

-Militants from Soviet Azerbaijan destroy an oil production refinery in Nizhnevartovsk, threatening to cripple the Soviet Union's economy due to oil shortages.
+Muslim militants from Soviet Azerbaijan destroy an oil production refinery in Nizhnevartovsk, threatening to cripple the Soviet Union's economy due to oil shortages.
 After much deliberation, the Soviet Politburo decides to seize the Persian Gulf by military force in order to recoup the country's oil losses.
 Knowing that the United States had pledged to defend the oil-producing countries in the Persian Gulf, the Soviets decide that neutralizing NATO is a necessary first step before its military operation can take place.
 If West Germany were to be neutralized and occupied, the Soviets believe that the United States would not move to rescue the Arab states since it could meet its oil needs from the Western Hemisphere alone.

 To divert attention from the impending operation, the Politburo embarks upon an elaborate maskirovka to disguise both their predicament and their intentions.
 The Soviets publicly declare their arms reduction proposal to scrap their obsolete nuclear missile submarines.
 The KGB then carries out a false flag operation involving a bomb being detonated in a Kremlin building, framing a KGB sleeper agent as a West German intelligence spy involved in the incident.
 The Politburo publicly denounces the West German government and calls for retaliation.

 Even though a planned attack on a NATO communications facility in Lammersdorf was compromised when a Spetsnaz officer was arrested, the Soviet Army pushes through with their advance operations in Germany.
 They suffer reverses on the first night of the war, however, when NATO stealth and fighter-bomber aircraft achieve air superiority over Central Europe by eliminating Soviet fighter and AEW&C aircraft, and destroying key bridges that much of the Soviet Army has yet to cross.

-Nevertheless, the Soviet Navy achieves a decisive early victory against a combined U.S. Navy carrier battle group consisting of the USS Nimitz, USS Saratoga, the French carrier Foch and the USS Saipan, and their escorts resulting in the Foch and Saipan being sunk, while Nimitz is forced to spend weeks in drydock undergoing repairs.
-This allows a Soviet amphibious assault with a follow-on airlift to successfully occupy Iceland, taking control of the NATO airbase in Keflavík, ensuring command of the strategically important GIUK gap.
-A U.S. Air Force lieutenant, Mike Edwards, escapes the attack with a squad of U.S. Marines, and hides out in the countryside, observing the Soviet flight operations and arrival of MiG-29s at Keflavik, and serving as a scout for NATO forces operating from Scotland, given the call-sign "Beagle" after his bonafides were verified.
-The Soviets also occupy northern Norway, bringing NATO radar and air stations in Scotland within range of sustained air attack by Long Range Aviation.
+Soviet-bloc tank divisions find an early advantage, however, in their authoritarian command structure: all Warsaw Pact forces have been trained to speak Russian (as the Soviets have deliberately put themselves in command of the Warsaw Pact), while NATO tank crews find themselves confused at crucial moments as to who is in charge and how to speak to one another.
+NATO armies are repeatedly forced to give ground, though they resist bitterly nonetheless.